jhannes/logevents/README.md

 Based on the experience from using Logback, Logevents is trying to only support the flexibility that used in the most common scenarios for Logback.
-This means there are probably things Logback can do that Logevents will be unable to handle.
+This means there may be things Logback can do that Logevents will be unable to handle.
 On the other hand, most of the common extension scenarios will probably require less code to implement with Logevents.

+If you find yourself wanting to extend Logback but bogged down by the amount of work needed, you will probably find Logevents much easier to build upon.

+As a result of this, Logevents comes with a lot of features built in that require custom extensions with Logback, such as integration with Slack, Elasticsearch, and Application Insights and a built-in web console.

 ### How do I migrate from Logback?